stsan9/AnomalyDetection4Jets/README.md

 ```
 kubectl config set-context nautilus --namespace=cms-ml
 ```
+-Any changes you save in the home directory of a pod will get deleted (~) once the pod terminates.
+Things saved in `/anomalyvol/` will remain.

 # Running the Code
 To know how to run the code and what all the flags do I recommend looking through the argparse section of the corresponding files.
 Below are some examples of how the commands will look.